vagiedd/Machine-Learning/README.md

 The data is taken from my coursera homework.

 - <ins>LinearRegression.ipynb</ins>: Implements both linear and polynomial regularized regression.
 Includes plots of cost function history and a contour plot of training parameter history.
-- LogisticRegression.ipynb: Implements linear and polynomial regularized regression.
+- <ins>LogisticRegression.ipynb</ins>: Implements linear and polynomial regularized regression.
 Includes plots of cost function history and the decision boundary of the binary classifiers.
-- NeuralNetwork.ipynb: Implements a neural network to detect handwritten data.
+- <ins>NeuralNetwork.ipynb</ins>: Implements a neural network to detect handwritten data.

 ## Projects